-There are many things that compete each day to get us sidetracked and waste our time, but for promotional products salespeople, I find the following five to be particularly problematic:
+There are many things that compete each day to get us sidetracked and waste our time, but for promotional products salespeople, I find the following five to be particularly problematic time wasters:

 1. Attempting to make appointments with unqualified prospects.
 Many in our industry spend days, weeks, months, even years trying to schedule appointments with unqualified prospects.
 This is a huge time-waster in and of itself, but when we are successful at getting such an appointment, it wastes even more time, because we are now actually meeting with an unqualified prospect.
 The solution?
 Qualify first, meet second.
 For the correct, six-step process, click here.

 2. Providing quotes for people who have no specific event, timeline or in-hands date.
 “Yes, get me quotes on 100, 250, 500, 1,000, 2,500 and 5,000.
 I have no idea what I might buy or when, but if I send you off with these instructions now, at least you’ll be out of my office.”

 Providing quotes without a specific in-hands date is an enormous time-waster, because prices change.
 If the prospect does not have a specific event, timeline or in-hands date in mind, putting together a quote doesn’t make any sense, because the pricing is not likely to be valid anyway.
 Provide ballpark figures for vague requests and only take the time to put together quotes for people who know what they want and when.

 3. Non-mission-critical tasks that need not be done at all.
 Whenever you find yourself working on an activity that you have not defined as your #1 priority, that is a process failure.
 Re-prioritize your activities and begin again.